Resources that may Help us Put Research into Practice

 Reading and Writing: An Interdisciplinary Journal - free online access

 CLICK HERE for their Virtual Teaching Resource Hub with lesson templates and sample lessons and videos.
 Scroll down to the newest video: Word Chains

-WARNING: Some books are called "decodable" but they are NOT useful or engaging.
-Even decodables should be somewhat interesting and make sense!
+NOTE: Some books are called "decodable" but they are NOT useful or engaging.
+Even decodables can be interesting and make sense!

 Start with decodable books at the very beginning to help students practice reading words in books that contain spelling patterns that they are learning.
 They need lots of practice applying their new knowledge.
 Decodable text can support word recognition.